SkyeH-M/The-Old-Dog/README.md

 1. Locate the main page of The-Old-Dog repository
 2. Click the fork button in the top right of the screen, between the watch, and star buttons

+### How to port files from Atom to Gitpod/Github

+Below I have listed the steps I took to port my files over from Atom, which I began creating my project in, to Github so that I could work on it using Gitpod:

+1. I located my files that were saved locally in a folder in my computer documents
+2. I created a new repository on Github for my project by clicking the Create a new repository button on the Github dashboard
+3. I opened my repository
+4. I highlighted all relevant files in my documents and dragged them into the workspace for my new repository

+I would like to note that this isn't the most efficient or industry standard method of completing this task, however it was what was available to me at the time.

 ## Testing